TokenMarketNet/sto/README.rst

     sto --help

 Docker will automatically pull an image from Docker registry for your local computer on the first run.
+We map port 8545 to the localhost as that is normal Ethereum JSON-RPC API.

 Windows
 ~~~~~~~